cuviper/probe-rs/README.md

 ## License

-libprobe follows the same license choices as The Rust Project itself, in order to ease a future merge.
+probe follows the same license choices as The Rust Project itself, in order to ease a future merge.

 See LICENSE-APACHE, LICENSE-MIT, and COPYRIGHT for details.